Standard Terms For The Supply Of Goods And/Or Services

 20. Force Majeure

-20.1 Save for payments due from the Customer to the Company, either Party shall not be responsible for its failure to perform any obligation under these Standard Terms in the event that such failure is caused by force majeure.
+20.1 Except for payments due from the Customer to the Company, neither Party shall be responsible for its failure to perform any obligation under these Standard Terms in the event that such failure is caused by force majeure.

-20.2 For the purposes of these Standard Terms “force majeure” shall mean any
+20.2 For the purposes of these Standard Terms, “force majeure” shall mean any circumstances which:

-20.2.1 is beyond the reasonable control of the Company and for which it is not
+20.2.1 Is beyond the reasonable control of the Company and for which it is not responsible; and

 20.4 Notwithstanding the provisions of Clause 20.2, a labour dispute, strike or lock-out which could be resolved by the Company acceding to the demands of it shall be deemed to be an event of force majeure.